The Catacombs Catacombs Reference Library

 National Space Institute

-The following letter was sent to Abe Mandell of ITC in New York by Wernher von Braun, president of the National Space Institute in September 1975, as Space 1999 premiered.
+The following letter was sent to Abe Mandell of ITC in New York by Wernher von Braun, president of the National Space Institute on 5 September 1975, as Space 1999 premiered.
+Many of the board would not have seen the series at this date.

 September 5, 1975